 The text below is attributed to Charlie Chaplin.
 Whether or not it belongs to him, it’s a beautiful reflection on the walk through life, maturing and changing:

-I’m not just passing through life.
-And you shouldn’t either.
+And I still continue living everyday.
+I’m not just passing through life… and you shouldn’t either.